trap-representation/Chlore/index.md

 ![Chlore logo](./chlore-logo-github-pages.png)

-This is Chlore - a stack based language that's made with a focus on speed and simplicity.
+This is Chlore - a stack based language that's made with a focus on simplicity.

 #### Why yet another new language? ####

-1. Most of the modern languages are built with memory-safety in mind.
-But let's be honest, a compiler can never be perfect; it's not hard for subtle bugs to slip through and cause all sorts of weird stuff.
+1. Most of the modern languages are built with memory-safety in mind, and most translators perform a lot of complex operations to "guarantee" that "memory-safety" they promise.
+But let's be honest, the more complex the translator is, the more are the chances of subtle bugs to silp right through, and cause all sorts of weird stuff.

-   This is why Chlore does *not* try to be memory-safe at all.
-It is built with a focus on speed and optimizations, rather than memory-safety.
-It's always better to make the programmer aware that they're programming in a "memory-unsafe" language, rather than give them a false sense of safety.
+    Chlore is *not* "memory-safe", and its reference implementation is probably one of the simplest compilers you'll find out there.

 2. Languages are slowly turning into a bloated mess:
 - Huge standard libraries with "features" to make programmers' lives easier
-- Package managers built right into the language encouraging the use of third-party libraries (which is one of the main causes of security vulnerabilities in softwares, since programmers don't care to read the source of the library they're using)
+- Package managers built right into the language encouraging the use of third-party libraries (which is one of the main causes of security vulnerabilities in softwares, since most programmers don't care to read the source of the library they're using)
 - Some languages don't even have any formal specification

    Chlore does not and will *never* have any of these "features".
-Chlore follows a spec-first approach for the design of the language and it has a standard library that tries to be small, lightweight, and as close to libc as possible.
+Chlore follows a spec-first approach for the design of the language and it has a standard library that tries to be small, and lightweight.

 3. Modern languages aren't simple anymore.
 Simplicity isn't always proportional to how much a language can make a programmer's life easier.
-A simple language should be small, lightweight, and efficient.
-The programmer shall be the one in full control of his code, rather than the compiler.
+A simple language should be ... well simple, and efficient.
+The programmer shall be the one in full control of his code, rather than the translator.

 #### Design goals: ####
 - Trust the programmer